guibranco/pancake/docs/user-guide/health-checks.md

 ### Reset state

-Reset the state of this instance, so an `end` call will do a successfully end request.
+Reset the state of this instance so an `end` call will do a successful end request.

 ```php
 $healthChecks = new HealthChecks("your-monitor-token");